truust-io/docs.truust.io/content/developers.md

 Here is a complete list with all the available notifications we will trigger for your account:

-- `Order Published` - The order has been succesfully paid
+- `Order Published` - The order has been successfully paid
 - `Order Failed` - There has been an error completing the payment
 - `Order Accepted` - The order has been accepted by the seller or automatically settled
 - `Order Rejected` - The order has been rejected by the seller
-- `Order Cancelled` - The order has been cancelled for any reason
+- `Order Cancelled` - The order has been canceled for any reason
-- `Payout Created` - The payout associated with the order, has been created and we have the information needeed to proceed with the payout
+- `Payout Created` - The payout associated with the order, has been created and we have the information needed to proceed with the payout
-- `Order Released` - The order has been released and we have transfered the funds to the assigned payout account
+- `Order Released` - The order has been released and we have transferred the funds to the assigned payout account

 ### Registering the Webhook Endpoint

 To create a webhook:

-1. Log into the Dashboard corresponding to the environemnt you want to setup
+1. Log into the Dashboard corresponding to the environment you want to setup
 2. Click on the Webhooks option on the side-menu
 3. Click the Create New Webhook button
 4. Provide your destination URL and your selected notification